wavemotion-dave/A8DS/readme.md

 Optional BIOS Roms
 ----------------------------------------------------------------------------------
-There is a built-in Altirra BIOS (thanks to Avery Lee) which is fairly compatibile with many games.
+There is a built-in Altirra BIOS (thanks to Avery Lee) which is reasonably compatibile with many games.
 However, a few games will require the original ATARI BIOS - and, unfortunately, there were many variations of those BIOS over the years to support various Atari computer models releaesed over a decade.